YezGotIt/Series/js/day 17/notes.md

 # Web Storage - Day 17

-### It provides mechanisms by which browsers can store key/value pairs
+### It provides mechanisms by which browsers can store key/value pairs.

 * `Cookies` - Cookies are data, stored in small text files, on your computer.